Dear Maine Media Community,

 I am delighted to share some exciting news with you.

 After a rigorous national search carried out by the Board, Michael Mansfield has been named as the next President of the Maine Media Workshops and College (MMW+C).
-He will effectively start in early January 2020.
 Michael’s practice as an artist, contributions to film and media art, record of achievement, and advocacy for contemporary artists make him the ideal President to lead the college into the coming chapter and beyond.
-Michael will be joining us in early January, from the Ogunquit Museum of American Art (OMAA), where he has been Executive Director since 2016.
-Until his start in January, he will be working with Meg Weston and the management team to prepare for the transition and take advantage of opportunities to meet members when possible.
+Michael joined us in early January, from the Ogunquit Museum of American Art (OMAA), where he has been Executive Director since 2016.

-In addition, Elizabeth Greenberg, currently Vice-President for Academic Affairs, has been promoted to the new role of Provost.
+In addition, Elizabeth Greenberg, has been promoted to the new role of Provost.
 Elizabeth has been a driving force in the development of our innovative academic and workshop programs.
 In this new role she will bring sharper focus and accountability for academic program design, execution and student experiences as we continue to build inspirational and relevant programs for the future.

 These two appointments will strengthen MMW+C and help us achieve our ambitious goals to reach more diverse audiences, grow inspirational programs, and improve the quality of the student experience, as well as our facilities.